joeblew999/pb-stack/README.md

 https://github.com/go-task/task

-Provide an alternative to Makefiles that runs on all Desktops and Servers.
+Provides an alternative to Makefiles that runs on all Desktops and Servers.

-This augments what PC does, allowing commands to be run.
+Augments what PC does, allowing commands to be run.

-It has a Web GUI and Terminal GUI.
+Has a Web GUI and Terminal GUI.

 The Web GUI reflects the commands into a Web GUI, allowing a Web based provisioning system to aid with debugging.
 The Web GUI is not needed once TOFU takes over and drives the provisions and configuration.

+Used locally and in github actions.
+Single source of truth.

+Can be shared across repositories using Remote Task files.

 TODO: